assignments-codex/level-3-assignments/week-7/day-1-breakout-task.md

 #### Goal

-Plan the project slice.
+Plan the project slice for a one week delivery.

 #### Steps

 1. Pick a feature and list routes, states, and data needs.
-2. Outline tasks for a one-week delivery.
+2. Outline tasks for this week and define done for the flow.
 3. Extra practice if you want
-   - add a simple risk and mitigation note
+   - note one risk and a simple mitigation